exsitu-projects/ilatex/TECHNICAL-GUIDE.md

-# How does _i_-LateX works?
+# How does _i_-LateX work?

 ## Special LaTeX commands and environments

-As explained in [_i_-LaTeX's user guide](./misc/user-guide.pdf), transitionals are only available for _special_ commands and environements, which must be used in place of their counterparts.
+As explained in [_i_-LaTeX's user guide](./misc/user-guide.pdf), transitionals are only available for _special_ commands and environments, which must be used in place of their counterparts.
 For instance, in order to use the interactive grid provided by the transitional for tables, one must use the `itabular` environment instead of the regular `tabular` environment.

-This requirement is due to the fact that using these special commands have two additional side effects that are required for ilatex's to work:
+This requirement is due to the fact that using these special commands has two additional side effects that are required for ilatex's to work:

 - they surround the content they generate with a PDF annotation tagged with a unique ID;
-- they append an entry to an external file of _code mappings_ (`<main file name>.ilatex-mappings`), which contains the same ID along with other medadata (file name, position in the file, type of content, normalised value of several length macros and units, etc).
+- they append an entry to an external file of _code mappings_ (`<main filename>.ilatex-mappings`), which contains the same ID along with other metadata (filename, position in the file, type of content, normalised value of several length macros and units, etc).

-Note that regular commands and environements can also be patched to produce the same side effects!
+Note that regular commands and environments can also be patched to produce the same side effects!
-It was not done in this prototype, because patching commands such as `\includegraphics` was more tricky than expected, and the way these side effects are currently implemented may break other commands and environments, but it is technically feasible.
+It was not done in this prototype because patching commands such as `\includegraphics` was more tricky than expected, and the way these side effects are currently implemented may break other commands and environments, but it is technically feasible.

 In the current implementation, these special commands and environments are defined in the [`ilatex.sty`] LaTeX package, which must be imported in a LaTeX document to make it benefit from transitionals.
 The package also performs a few other housekeeping tasks, such as creating a counter for the unique IDs, creating the file of code mappings, and patching the `\graphicspath` commands to collect the list of paths that can be used with `\includegraphics`.